-How to Freeze Spinach & Kale
+How to Freeze Spinach for Smoothies

 If you’re like me, you often find that you have extra greens in your refrigerator that need to be used up right away.
 Freezing greens like spinach, kale, and Swiss chard is a great way to preserve them before they go bad.

 Once you freeze your spinach or kale into cubes, it’s very easy to use them later in smoothies, soups, stews, or pasta dishes.
 So, if you find yourself with extra leafy greens on hand, then I hope this guide helpful.

 Most vegetables need to be cooked before being frozen, and that applies to spinach and kale as well.
 There are a few reasons to cook your veggies before freezing them.
 The first reason is to remove any bacteria that might be on the surface of your veggies.
 The second reason is to slow down the enzymes that are working to break down your vegetables.